Healthcare West Virginia (WV) Rank #49 of 50

 90th Percentile $142,844

 The largest employment areas for veterinarians in West Virginia include Charleston, Huntington, Morgantown, and Parkersburg.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Veterinarian in West Virginia